Genital Herpes Article. Author: Dr Peter England, Obstetrician and Gynaecologist

 What symptoms will I have if I think I have genital herpes?
 The first, or primary, attack tends to be the most severe.
 Usually, there are a few days of feeling slightly off generally, headache and even a fever followed by localised tingling then burning on the external genital or anal/perineal area.
 Inspection of the affected area will usually reveal localised redness, small blisters that can weep and leave a shallow ulcer.

 The attacks tend to last 5-10 days approximately, then the skin heals over and symptoms disappear.
 You may notice swollen tender glands in the groin area.
 On occasion, the primary attack in women is very severe causing significant pain and burning passing urine.
-Sometimes, admission to hospital for pain relief and help with bladder emptying for a few days is required.
+Sometimes, admission to the hospital for pain relief and help with bladder emptying for a few days is required.

 How is genital herpes diagnosed?